-- Players will switch sides when the first player reaches 11 in the third game of a match, however no on court coaching will be allowed. - 1022.5 If a player is consistently serving illegally, and the breach is blatant, the coach noting the infraction is to speak to the player's coach, and request to warn the player.
-If in the opinion of a coach, the service rules continue to be breached, then a service ruling can be requested and organized by other neutral coaches/managers within that pool or playoff group - 1022.6 Team Gender Requirements: Schools must have a minimum of five (5) girls and five (5) boys in order to compete prior to the start of Championships, coaches must submit the following:
+- Players will switch sides when the first player reaches 11 in the third game of a match, however no on court coaching will be allowed. - 1022.5 The contact height of a shuttle and racquet during service should be below the lowest rib.
+If a player is consistently serving illegally, and the breach is blatant, the coach noting the infraction is to speak to the player's coach, and request to warn the player.
+If in the opinion of a coach, the service rules continue to be breached, then a service ruling can be requested and organized by other neutral coaches/managers within that pool or playoff group. - 1022.6 Team Gender Requirements: Schools must have a minimum of five (5) girls and five (5) boys in order to compete prior to the start of Championships, coaches must submit the following: